uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-If the submission goes correctly, this is indicated at the bottom of the page.
+If the submission goes correctly, it is indicated at the bottom of the page (:ref:`userNominateSuccess`).

 .. _userNominateSuccess: